How do the experts find keywords for website success?

 Starting at the top, the upper left-hand corner of the dashboard has a search bar in it.

 The first thing you’ll want to do is type in the main idea of your website, page, or post.
-Maybe you are promoting baby strollers or you’re promoting fishfinders, it doesn’t matter, the process is the same in order to find keywords for website success.
+Maybe you are promoting baby strollers or, fishfinders, or even fossils, it doesn’t matter, the process is the same in order to find keywords for website success.
 So input your main idea and hit enter.

 Can the experts walk me through this?